ghc-proposals/ghc-proposals/proposals/0000-instance-apartness-guards.rst

 But the equation for ``z``, despite being identical to ``x``, is not accepted: ``Overlapping instances for C Int Bool arising from a use of ‘f’``.
 You might hope with those specific pragmas ``C Int b OVERLAPPING/C a Bool OVERLAPPABLE``, GHC would favour ``C Int b``, but no.

-This does compile with INCOHERENTINSTANCES, which is liable to pick a 'random' instance; but there is currently no way for the programmer to express directly: in case of wanted ``C Int Bool``, select ``instance C Int b``.
+This does compile with ``INCOHERENTINSTANCES``, which is liable to pick a 'random' instance; but there is currently no way for the programmer to express directly: in case of wanted ``C Int Bool``, select ``instance C Int b``.
 Furthermore if there are other overlapping instances declared (possibly through diamond imports) a different instance might be picked at random.

 With Instance Guards: